J-Morrison/J-Morrison.github.io/_pages/index.md

   - label: "Download"
     url: /about/
 excerpt: "Aspiring controls engineer interested in bridging the gap between control theory and machine learning"
+intro:
+  - excerpt: "'Hey!
+Welcome to my personal website.
+Feel free to poke aroud to learn a bit more about me, my interests, my background, and some of the things I've been up to."
 feature_row:
   - image_path: /assets/images/circle-cropped.png
     title: "About"